pnp/powershell/pages/articles/azurefunctions.md

         'PnP.PowerShell' = '1.*'
      }
     ```
    This will then automatically download any minor version of the major 1 release when available.
-Notice that you cannot use wildcards to specify a nightly build.
+Note that wildcards will always take the latest stable version and not the nightly build/prerelease versions.

+   ### Specific prerelease version
+   If you wish to use a specific prerelease/nightly build version, go to the [overview of available versions](https://www.powershellgallery.com/packages/PnP.PowerShell) and literally copy/paste the version in the definition:
+    ```powershell
+    @{
+        'PnP.PowerShell' = '1.9.46-nightly'
+     }
+    ```

 1. Save the `requirements.psd1` file